Terms We Use

 Appellant

-An appellant is the person who makes the appeal to the WSIAT.
+An appellant is the person who starts an appeal at the WSIAT.

 Case Record